KMK-HEOR/KMK-HEOR.github.io/docs/basic.md

 - Deltek should reflect your accurate working hours

 ### Vacation
-- To take any time-off, please contact your manager and clients first
+- To take any time-off, please contact your team lead and clients first
 - Before making any plan, please make sure your project will **NOT** be affected by any days off
 - For vacation < 3 days, please notify the team at least 3 days in advance
 - For vacation ≥ 3 days, please plan it at least 3 weeks ahead